-The various concepts in the decision making process are as follows.
+The various components of the decision making process are as follows.

 - Alternatives – These are the possibilities one has to choose from.
-Alternatives can be identified (that is, searched for and located) or even developed (created where they did not previously exist).
-Merely searching for preexisting alternatives will result in less effective decision making.
+Alternatives can be identified (that is, are searched for and located) or even developed (are created where they do not previously exist).
+Merely searching for pre-existing alternatives result in less effective decision making.

-- Criteria – These are the characteristics or requirements that each alternative must possess to a greater or lesser extent.
-Usually the alternatives are rated on how well they possess each criterion.
+- Criteria – These are the characteristics or requirements which every alternative is to possess to a greater or lesser extent.
+Normally the alternatives are rated on how well they possess each criterion.

-- Goals– What is it that a person wants to accomplish?
-Strangely enough, many people collect a bunch of alternatives and then ask, “Which should we choose?” without thinking first of what their goals are, what overall objective they want to achieve.
-Next time before asking, “What should we do?
-What should we choose?” people should ask first, “What are the goals?”
-A component of goal identification should be included in every instance of decision analysis.
+- Goals– These are what a person wants to accomplish.
+Strangely enough, many people collect a bunch of alternatives and then ask, ‘which one is to choose’, without thinking first of what their goals are, and what overall objective they want to achieve.
+Instead of asking, ‘what is to be don’, and what is to be chosen’, people need to ask first, ‘what the goals are’.
+A component of goal identification is required to be included in every case of decision analysis.

-- Value – Value refers to how desirable a particular outcome is, the value of the alternative, whether in money, satisfaction, or other benefit.
+- Value – Value refers to the desirable outcome of the decisions, and includes the value of the alternative, whether in money, satisfaction, or other benefit.

 - Preferences – These reflect the philosophy and moral hierarchy of the decision maker.
-We could say that they are the decision maker’s “values,” but that might be confusing with the other use of the word, above.
-If we could use that word here, we would say that personal values dictate preferences.
+These are the decision maker’s .values’, but which can be confusing with the other use of the word, above.
+If people can use that word here, they say that personal values dictate preferences.

 - Decision quality- This is a rating of whether a decision is good or bad.
 A good decision is a logical one based on the available information and reflecting the preferences of the decision maker.
-Here it is important to note that the quality of a decision is not related to its outcome: a good decision can have either a good or a bad outcome.
-Similarly, a bad decision (one not based on adequate information or not reflecting the decision maker’s preferences) can still have a good outcome.
+Here it is important to note that the quality of a decision is not related to its outcome.
+A good decision can have either a good or a bad outcome.
+Similarly, a bad decision (one not based on adequate information or not reflecting preferences of the decision maker) can still have a good outcome.

-- Acceptance –Those who must implement the decision or who will be affected by it must accept it both intellectually and emotionally.
-Acceptance is a critical factor because it occasionally conflicts with one of the quality criteria.
-In such cases, the best thing to do may be to choose a lesser quality solution that has greater acceptance.
+- Acceptance –Those who are to implement the decision or who get affected by it are to accept it both intellectually and emotionally.
+Acceptance is a critical factor since it occasionally conflicts with one of the quality criteria.
+In such cases, the best thing to doo or may be to choose a lesser quality solution which has greater acceptance.

 Decisions are at the heart of success, and at times there are critical moments when they can be difficult, perplexing, and nerve racking.
 However, the boldest decisions are the safest.
 While decision making without planning is quite common, it is not desirable.
 The term used to describe it, is the crisis management.
 Decision making can be hard.
 All the decisions involve either some conflict or dissatisfaction.
 The difficult part in a decision making process is to pick a solution where the positive outcome must outweigh possible shortcomings.

-A critical factor of the decision making process is that it isa nonlinear, recursive process.
-That is, most decisions are made by moving back and forth between the choice of criteria and the identification of alternatives.
-The alternatives available influence the criteria we apply to them, and similarly the criteria we establish influence the alternatives we will consider.
+A critical factor of the decision making process is that it is a non-linear, recursive process.
+That is, majority of the decisions are made by moving back and forth between the choice of criteria and the identification of alternatives.
+The alternatives available influence the criteria being applied to them, and similarly the criteria which have established influence on the alternatives being considered.

 Types of decisions

-- Decisions whether –This is the yes/no, either/or decision that must be made before we proceed with the selection of an alternative.
+- Decisions whether –This is the yes/no, either/or decision which is to be made before decision makers proceed with the selection of an alternative.

-- Contingent decisions -These are decisions that have been made but put on hold until some condition is met.
+- Contingent decisions -These are decisions which have been made but put on hold until some condition is met.

 - Contingent alternatives –These are similar to contingent decisions.
-Contingent alternatives involve two or more choices of action, one of which will be taken when the appropriate trigger occurs.
-Often this trigger is an event or more information.
+Contingent alternatives involve two or more choices of action, one of which is to be taken when the appropriate trigger occurs.
+Frequently this triggers an event or more information.

 To understand the significance of a decision in order to know how much time and resources to spend on it, decisions can also be classified in the following three types.

 - Strategic decisions – These are the highest level of decisions.
-Here a decision concerns general direction, long term goals, philosophies and values.
+Here a decision concerns general direction, long term goals, philosophies, and values.
 These decisions are the least structured and most imaginative.
-They are the most risky and their outcome is most uncertain, partly because they reach far into the future and partly because they are of great importance.
+These are the most risky and their outcome is most uncertain, partly since these reach far into the future and partly since these are of great importance.

 - Tactical decisions – These decisions support strategic decisions.
-They tend to be of medium range and medium significance with moderate consequences.
+These tend to be of medium range and medium significance with moderate consequences.

 - Operational decision – These are every day decisions and support tactical decisions.
 They are often made with little thought and are structured.
 Their impact is immediate.
-They are short term, short range and usually low cost decisions.
+These are short term, short range and normally low cost decisions.
 The consequence of a bad operational decision is minimal, though a series of bad or sloppy operational decisions can cause big harm.
-These decisions can be pre programmed, pre made, or set out clearly in policy manuals.
+These decisions can be pre programmed, pre-made, or set out clearly in policy manuals.